|SIYE Time:12:01 on 13th August 2022|

 With that Ginny strode across to hand an invitation to Dominic Hutton’s mother.
 Dominic was the best friend of Amanda’s son, Daniel; they sat at the next table to Henry and James and the four boys were all becoming close.

-I opened the envelope and looked at the neatly hand written card.
-It was the same colour as the envelope, thick and of good quality.
-I felt it carefully, and considered sniffing it.
-I only just stopped myself.
+I opened the envelope, looked at the neatly scribed card, and tried to work out if it was printed, or the work of a calligrapher.
+The card was the same colour as the envelope, thick and of good quality.
+I felt it carefully, and only just prevented myself from sniffing it.
 I’d check it when I got home, but it seemed to me that the envelope and invitation weren’t merely parchment-coloured paper; they were real parchment.
 I read the invitation:

 Harry, Ginny, James, Albus and Lily now live at: